Ibotta, Inc. (IBTA) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors To Seek Compensation For Alleged Wrongdoings

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Ibotta, Inc. ("Ibotta" or "the Company") (NYSE: IBTA ).
-Investors who purchased Ibotta securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/IBTA .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+27, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Ibotta, Inc. (“Ibotta” or“the Company”) (NYSE: IBTA).
+Investors who purchased Ibotta securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/IBTA .

 Investigation Details